Support us | Visit us | Contact us

 The backbone of the Society is its Fellowship, which is made up of the most eminent scientists, engineers and technologists from the UK and the Commonwealth.
 Fellows and Foreign Members are elected for life through a peer review process on the basis of excellence in science.

 Sir John Brian Pendry FRS researches refractive indices and the concept of the perfect lens (photo by Anne Purkiss).

-There are approximately 1,450 Fellows and Foreign Members, including more than 80 Nobel Laureates.
+There are approximately 1,450 Fellows and Foreign Members, including around 80 Nobel Laureates.
 Current Fellows include Jocelyn Bell Burnell, Richard Dawkins, Stephen Hawking, Harry Kroto, Tim Berners-Lee, Paul Nurse and John Sulston.

 Individuals who are not eligible for election to the Fellowship in the conventional categories may be eligible for election as Honorary Fellows.
 Seven Honorary Fellows have been elected to date.
 Before 1996 some Fellows were also elected under the former Statute 12 arrangements.